 BSP Staff and Contact Information

-Jeff McCaffrey is Assistant Director of Advising in the Office of Undergraduate Biology and Coordinator of the Biology Scholars Program.
+Jeff McCaffrey is Associate Director in the Office of Undergraduate Biology and Coordinator of the Biology Scholars Program.
 His commitment to serving underserved populations began with volunteer work and later employment with Cornell Cooperative Extension of Tompkins County.
 Jeff is honored to continue supporting students from underrepresented backgrounds through BSP.
 He has a bachelor’s in nutritional sciences and a master’s in biology education, both from Cornell University.